 In 2012, CF joined with former Pennsylvania Governor George M. Leader and his family to assemble a remarkable, trans-partisan coalition in favor of “Real Corrections Reform, Right Now.”
 Following an intense education, advocacy, and media campaign, such “real reform” passed unanimously.

-- After CF sounded the alarm for years about out-of-control government spending, Pennsylvania policymakers accomplished something truly historic in 2011: They passed the first state budget in decades that actually cut total spending.
+In 2009 and 2010, CF helped beat back over $3 billion in proposed tax increases, waste, and other boondoggles.
+Then, after sounding the alarm for years about out-of-control government spending, Pennsylvania policymakers accomplished something truly historic in 2011: They passed the first state budget in decades that cut total spending.